 The Agency for Toxic Substances and Disease Registry, ATSDR, was established by Congress in 1980 under the Comprehensive Environmental Response, Compensation, and Liability Act, also known as the Superfund law.
 This law set up a fund to identify and clean up our country's hazardous waste sites.
-The Environmental Protection Agency, EPA, and the individual states regulate the investigation and cleanup of the sites.
+The Environmental Protection Agency, USEPA, and the individual states regulate the investigation and clean up of the sites.

-Since 1986, ATSDR has been required by law to conduct a public health assessment at each of the sites on the EPA National Priorities List.
+Since 1986, ATSDR has been required by law to conduct a public health assessment at each of the sites on the USEPA National Priorities List.
 The aim of these evaluations is to find out if people are being exposed to hazardous substances and, if so, whether that exposure is harmful and should be stopped or reduced.
 If appropriate, ATSDR also conducts public health assessments when petitioned by concerned individuals.
-Public health assessments are carried out by scientists from ATSDR and from states with which ATSDR has cooperative agreements.
-The public health assessment program allows flexibility in the format or structure of their response to the public health issues at hazardous waste sites.
-For example, a public health assessment could be one document or it could be a compilation of several health consultations-the structure may vary from site to site.
-Whatever the form of the public health assessment, the process is not considered complete until public health issues at the site are addressed.
+Public health assessments are carried out by environmental and a health scientist from ATSDR and from the states with which ATSDR has cooperative agreements.
+The public health assessment program allows the scientists flexibility in the format or structure of their response to the public health issues at hazardous waste sites.
+For example, a public health assessment could be one document or it could be a compilation of several health consultations - the structure may vary from site to site.
+Nevertheless, the public health assessment process is not considered complete until the public health issues at the site are addressed.

-Exposure

-As the first step in the evaluation, ATSDR scientists review environmental data to see what chemicals are present, where the chemicals were found, and how people might come into contact with the chemicals.
-Generally, ATSDR does not collect its own environmental sampling data but reviews information provided by EPA, other government agencies, businesses, and the public.
-When environmental data does not allow ATSDR to fully evaluate exposure, the report will indicate what further sampling data is needed.
+Exposure: As the first step in the evaluation, ATSDR scientists review environmental data to see how much contamination is at a site, where it is, and how people might come into contact with it.
+Generally, ATSDR does not collect its own environmental sampling data but reviews information provided by USEPA, other government agencies, businesses, and the public.
+When there is not enough environmental information available, the report will indicate what further sampling data is needed.

-Health Effects

-If the review of the environmental data shows that people have or could come into contact with hazardous substances, ATSDR scientists evaluate whether or not these exposures may result in harmful effects.
-ATSDR recognizes that developing fetuses, infants, and children can be more sensitive to exposures than are adults.
-As a policy, unless data are available to suggest otherwise, ATSDR considers children to be more sensitive and vulnerable than adults.
-Thus, the health impact to the children is considered first when evaluating exposure and the potential adverse effects to a community.
-The health impacts to other groups within the community (such as the elderly, chronically ill, and people engaging in high-exposure practices) also receive special attention during the evaluation.
+Health Effects: If the review of the environmental data shows that people have or could come into contact with hazardous substances, ATSDR scientists evaluate whether or not these contacts may result in harmful effects.
+ATSDR recognizes that children, because of their play activities and their growing bodies, may be more vulnerable to these effects.
+As a policy, unless data are available to suggest otherwise, ATSDR considers children to be more sensitive and vulnerable to hazardous substances.
+Thus, the health impact to the children is considered first when evaluating the health threat to a community.
+The health impacts to other high risk groups within the community (such as the elderly, chronically ill, and people engaging in high risk practices) also receive special attention during the evaluation.

-ATSDR uses existing scientific information, which can include the results of medical, toxicologic, and epidemiologic studies and the data collected in disease registries, to determine the likelihood of health effects that may result from exposures.
+ATSDR uses existing scientific information, which can include the results of medical, toxicological and epidemiologic studies and the data collected in disease registries, to determine the health effects that may result from exposures.
 The science of environmental health is still developing, and sometimes scientific information on the health effects of certain substances is not available.
-In this case, this report suggests what further public health actions are needed.
+When this is so, the report will suggest what further public health actions are needed.

-Conclusions

-This report presents conclusions about the public health threat, if any, posed by a site.
-Any health threats that have been determined for high-risk groups (such as children, the elderly, chronically ill people, and people engaging in high-risk practices) are summarized in the Conclusions section of the report.
-Ways to stop or reduce exposure are recommended in the Public Health Action Plan section.
+Conclusions: The report presents conclusions about the public health threat, if any, posed by a site.
+When health threats have been determined for high risk groups (such as children, elderly, chronically ill, and people engaging in high risk practices), they will be summarized in the conclusion section of the report.
+Ways to stop or reduce exposure will then be recommended in the public health action plan.